dizzydis/autobot_rollout/README.md

 # Installation
 `git checkout https://github.com/dizzydis/autobot_rollout main`

+## Important Note:
+A recent change put the script into its own subdirectory for better organization and segregation from other Mafia scripts.

+As such, doing a git update doesn't remove the old version of the script.
+It can be deleted.
+Also, since Autobot Rollout doesn't manage any Mafia Automation Settings - if you don't update the Pre-Adventure setting, and you don't remove the old version of the script (the one that **isn't** in its own subdirectory), then doing a git update will never result in you running any changes that have been implemented since the script move.

+To fix this, just make sure you update the Pre-Adventure setting to whatever is listed in this guide.
+Cleaning up the old script isn't necessary, but may be preferrable to keep a clean UI in Mafia.

 # Config
 The script checks if the autumn-aton is available in the inventory.
 If so, it checks to see how many turns the next expedition will require.